Before the day

 We climb up.

 Something happens.
-We notice part of it, fill in a story, draw a conclusion, update a belief, and act.
+We notice part of it, add meaning, form an assumption, draw a conclusion, update a belief, and act.
 This is fast and often outside awareness.

 What the tool helps us do